Rebecca Ferguson

+Since 2023, she has starred in the Apple TV+ science fiction series Silo playing an intelligent engineer in an underground community, a role for which she has received nominations for a Saturn Award and a Satellite Award.

-Early life
+Early life and education

-Ferguson was born in Stockholm and grew up in the Vasastan district in central Stockholm.
-Her mother, Rosemary Ferguson, is English, and moved from Britain to Sweden at the age of 25.
-Her father is Swedish.
+Rebecca Louisa Ferguson Sundström was born on 19 October 1983 in Stockholm, and grew up in the city’s Vasastan district.
+Her mother, Rosemary Ferguson, is English, and moved from Britain to Sweden at age 25.
+Her mother helped ABBA translate the lyrics from their 1974 album Waterloo into English and also appeared on the sleeve of the band's 1975 self-titled album.
+Her father, Olov Sundström, is a Swedish businessman.
+Her parents never married and separated when she was 3 years old.
+Ferguson took her mother's surname as her stage name.
 Her maternal grandmother is Northern Irish, and her maternal grandfather is Scottish.
-Ferguson took her mother's surname as her stage name.

-She attended an English-medium school in Sweden and was raised bilingual, speaking Swedish and English.
-Ferguson attended the Adolf Fredrik's Music School in Stockholm and graduated in 1999.
+Ferguson attended an English-medium school in Sweden and was raised bilingual, speaking Swedish and English.
+She attended the Adolf Fredrik's Music School in Stockholm and graduated in 1999.

+Ferguson was briefly signed to a modeling agency in her youth after her mother decided that she should be a model, but she disliked being photographed and turned down jobs.
+The modeling agency placed Ferguson in a portfolio titled "normal people" due to her not being tall nor slim enough for modeling.
+Her portfolio helped her get cast in her first acting job after it was found by a casting agency for a soap opera in Sweden.
+Ferguson then started her acting career aged 15.
+Unsure if she wanted to act, Ferguson took other casual work, including working at a nursery and at a daycare centre as a nanny, in retail stores, at a Korean restaurant, and as a cleaner in a hotel.

-From the age of 13, she worked as a model and appeared in magazines and on television commercials for cosmetic, apparel, and jewellery advertisements.
-Ferguson has danced from a very early age; she danced ballet, tap-dancing, jazz, street funk and tango.
+Ferguson has danced from a very early age; she danced ballet, tap-dancing, jazz, street funk, and tango.
 She taught Argentine tango at a dance company in Lund, Sweden for a few years while she continued her work on several short art film projects.
-Unsure if she wanted to act, Ferguson had other jobs, such as working at a daycare centre, as a nanny, at a jewellery shop, at a shoe shop and at a Korean restaurant.

 Career

+Beginnings

 Ferguson came to prominence as upper-class girl Anna Gripenhielm in the Swedish soap opera Nya tider (1999–2000).
 She went on to later play Chrissy Eriksson in the Swedish-American soap Ocean Ave.
 (2002).
-Swedish director Richard Hobert spotted her at the Simrishamn town market in 2011, which led to her starring in his film A One-way Trip to Antibes.
-She appeared in the horror film Drowning Ghost (2004) and the 2013 film VI alongside Gustaf Skarsgård.
+In 2004, she made her feature film debut in Mikael Håfström's horror film Drowning Ghost and later had a guest role in Wallander (2008).
+Swedish director Richard Hobert spotted her at the Simrishamn town market in 2011, which led to her starring in his film A One-way Trip to Antibes, which earned her a nomination for the Rising Star award at the Stockholm International Film Festival.
+In 2013, she co-starred in the film Us alongside Gustaf Skarsgård.